acme-studios/chatbot-with-gateway/README.md

 - If AI Gateway is configured, the request goes through the gateway first
 - Gateway checks content against guardrails
 - If approved, request goes to Workers AI model
-- Response streams back to the user in real-time
+- Response is returned to the user
 - If blocked, user sees a detailed error message

 Without AI Gateway configured, requests go directly to the model.